tummychow/git-absorb/README.md

 ## Usage

 1. `git add` any changes that you want to absorb.
-By design, `git absorb` will only consider content in the git index.
+By design, `git absorb` will only consider content in the git index (staging area).
 2. `git absorb`.
 This will create a sequence of commits on `HEAD`.
 Each commit will have a `fixup!` message indicating the message (if unique) or SHA of the commit it should be squashed into.
 3. If you are satisfied with the output, `git rebase -i --autosquash` to squash the `fixup!` commits into their predecessors.
 You can set the [`GIT_SEQUENCE_EDITOR`](https://stackoverflow.com/a/29094904) environment variable if you don't need to edit the rebase TODO file.
 4. If you are not satisfied (or if something bad happened), `git reset --soft` to the pre-absorption commit to recover your old state.
 (You can find the commit in question with `git reflog`.)
 And if you think `git absorb` is at fault, please [file an issue](https://github.com/tummychow/git-absorb/issues/new).